sl2902/github-pipeline/README.md

 [Generate PAT](https://github.com/settings/tokens)
 </details>

 Note - If you have already done these steps then it is not required.
+However, you will need the Personal Access Token (PAT)

 <details>
 <summary>Install Docker for your OS</summary>